(Image: Della at age 9)

-By: Caitlin, Parent of Della, a 9 year old with an ASXL3 gene mutation
+By: Caitlin, parent of Della, her daughter with an ASXL3 genetic change

 “Please reach out for help when you need it.
 No one has to do this alone.”

 What is your child’s relationship like with his/her siblings?

 What does your family do for fun?

 Listen to music, spontaneous dance parties, endless joking, and reading.